Eligibility and how to apply

 Post 16 fixed grant

-Please note that the Council no longer provides Post 16 mainstream students with any of the following types of transport assistance (even if they have previously received one of these at Post 16):
+Please note that the Council no longer provides Post 16 mainstream students with any of the following types of transport assistance:

 - A Council provided school bus place